BridgerB/commacopy/README.md

 I spent two days rewriting the homepage of comma.ai in SvelteKit.
 This took 422 lines of code.
-You can see it in action here: [https://commacopy.web.app/](https://commacopy.web.app/)
+You can see it in action here: [https://commacopy.web.app/](https://commacopy.web.app/) (mobile version needs work)
 This is currently hosted on google firebase free tier